Henri-J/LLM-for-Human-Activity-Recognition/README.md

 Originally developed on the university’s GitLab, this is a personal copy shared here for reference.

-Our report is is the "rapport.pdf" file.
+Our report is is the "Rapport.pdf" file.

 # Setup